Phelimb/readuntil-server/ReadUntil_in_JR.md

 Tha quickest way to transfer data is the following:

+* Ypu need to switch to university network to be able to reach GEL or WT
 * Use Lou credentials or you out private key
 * Execute cmd.exe
 ```bash